AVT Statistical filtering algorithm: AVT algorithm

-This algorithm is based on amplitude discrimination and can easily reject any noise that is not like actual signal, otherwise statistically different then 1 standard deviation of the signal.
+This algorithm is based on amplitude discrimination and can easily reject any noise that is not like actual signal, otherwise statistically different than 1 standard deviation of the signal.
 Note that this type of filtering can be used in situations where the actual environmental noise is not known in advance.
 Notice that it is preferable to use the median in above steps than average.
 Originally the AVT algorithm used average value to compare it with results of median on the data window.

 Filtering algorithms comparison

 Using a system that has signal value of 1 and has noise added at 0.1% and 1% levels will simplify quantification of algorithm performance.
 The R script is used to create pseudo random noise added to signal and analyze the results of filtering using several algorithms.
 Please refer to "Reduce Inband Noise with the AVT Algorithm" article for details.

 This graphs show that AVT algorithm provides best results compared with Median and Averaging algorithms while using data sample size of 32, 64 and 128 values.
 Note that this graph was created by analyzing random data array of 10000 values.
 Sample of this data is graphically represented below.
 From this graph it is apparent that AVT outperforms other filtering algorithms by providing 5% to 10% more accurate data when analyzing same datasets.
 Considering random nature of noise used in this numerical experiment that borderlines worst case situation where actual signal level is below ambient noise the precision improvements of processing data with AVT algorithm are significant.